magnus390/Angular_SpringBoot_FullStack/README.md

 **Step 3: Install Dependencies and Run the Frontend**

-In Visual Studio Code, open the terminal and navigate to the frontend directory of the cloned repository.
+In Visual Studio Code, open the terminal and navigate to the Frontend directory of the cloned repository.
 Then, perform the following steps:

 Install the required Node.js modules by running the following command:
 ```
 npm install
 ```
-Run the frontend application using the following command:
+Run the Frontend application using the following command:

 ```
 ng serve